Ketamine Withdrawal Symptoms, Timeline & Detox Treatment

 What Causes Ketamine Withdrawal?

 But why does stopping ketamine cause withdrawal symptoms?
-Using ketamine changes the way certain receptors work in the brain and can impact neurotransmitters like serotonin, dopamine and glutamate, which are linked with mood, euphoric and feelings of intoxication.
+Using ketamine changes the way certain receptors work in the brain and can impact neurotransmitters like serotonin, dopamine and glutamate, which are linked with mood, euphoria and feelings of intoxication.
 The brain gets used to this and when it suddenly stops, it can cause intense withdrawal symptoms as it struggles to adjust.

 Medicines That Can Support Ketamine Detox